orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Later, the applicant challenges the denial.

-An auditor reconstructs the envelope and discovers that the explanation sent to the applicant does not match the committed decision state.
+An auditor reconstructs the input provenance envelope and the decision envelope.

+The auditor can separate two questions:

+1. whether the system used the committed input; and
+2. whether the captured input itself is disputed.

 A-DAP does not decide the legal remedy.

-But it gives the auditor a concrete inconsistency to examine.
+But it gives the auditor a concrete evidentiary structure to examine.

 ---